 The activity by far is a simple “dumping session” aiming at collecting all the major end points, milestones, “big rocks“, loose ends, things to be done, activities, projects, etc. It is a process can help you declutter your mind and put all the things you need to get done in one place (a trick I learn by GTD method.)

-The “planning session” though, is far from completed.
+The “planning session” though, is far from complete.
 All these “loose notes” should be converted to projects, activities, SMART tasks and scheduled in the long run on a calendar (I prefer to use Google’s Calendars because providing transparency, visibility by anywhere and flexibility.
 All my other calendar sync with Google’s Calendars).

 That means to proceed in the computer in order to organize all these in clusters, actionable chunks, projects, activities, etc.